Julianne Regan: All About Eve (first era) (1985–1992)

-Following a now-infamous appearance on the BBC television music programme Top of the Pops in August 1988, All About Eve soon hit the big time with the first album and the single "Martha's Harbour" peaking within the top ten of the UK Albums Chart and UK Singles Chart respectively, along with four other top-forty hits on the latter chart between the summers of 1988 and 1989.
+Following an appearance on the BBC television music programme Top of the Pops in August 1988, All About Eve soon had success with the first album and the single "Martha's Harbour" peaking within the top ten of the UK Albums Chart and UK Singles Chart respectively, along with four other top-forty hits on the latter chart between the summers of 1988 and 1989.

 Bricheno left the band at the end of 1990 (and joined The Sisters of Mercy), to be replaced by Church guitarist Marty Willson-Piper for All About Eve's third album, Touched by Jesus, for which David Gilmour from Pink Floyd also contributed guitar work on two songs.

-Touched By Jesus did not quite enjoy the commercial success of the first two albums and All About Eve subsequently changed record labels to MCA in 1992.
-Here they were to record their fourth (and final) studio album Ultraviolet, a somewhat psychedelic move in which, as Regan later admitted, her vocals were mixed too far down into the swirling guitars, with the result sounding something akin to Cranes or Spiritualized.
+Touched By Jesus was less successful than the first two albums and All About Eve subsequently changed record labels to MCA in 1992.
+They recorded their fourth and final studio album Ultraviolet, which had a more psychedelic sound.
 This alienated fans, and the record did not make the Top 40.
 MCA dropped the band from their contract.

-Into the wilderness (1993–1995)
+Other projects (1993–1995)

 Regan and the rest of the band parted company during the writing sessions for what might have been All About Eve's fifth album.
 Cousin, Price and Willson-Piper completed it without her, and it eventually saw the light of day under the group name and title of Seeing Stars.
 Under the group name The Harmony Ambulance, Regan did release one single very soon after the All About Eve split for Geoff Travis' Rough Trade label.
 The double A-side, "Nature's Way" and "All This And Heaven".
 Regan turned down an offer to work full-time with that band.
 She also recorded vocals for the Schaft track "Broken English".

 Regan also occasionally performed live with Fairport Convention, singing some of the lead vocals on "Who Knows Where the Time Goes", "Blackwaterside", and "After Halloween".
 Some of these tracks can be found on the albums Circle Dance – The Hokey Pokey Charity Compilation, Fairport Convention: 25th Anniversary Concert, and Cropredy Capers – 25 Years of the Festival.

 Regan then dropped off the public radar.
-Rumours of a collaboration with Suede's Bernard Butler fluttered briefly and then died out.
-It later transpired that the rumours were true, but that during the recording session, she and Butler had fallen out in a spectacular fashion.
-"I don't really know why it exploded the way it did, but it did.
-It was a small thing that turned into a big thing, that turned into an enormous thing" was Regan's later analysis of these events.
+A collaboration with Suede's Bernard Butler failed when the two fell out during the recording session.
+She later said "I don't really know why it exploded the way it did, but it did.
+It was a small thing that turned into a big thing, that turned into an enormous thing."